jmcerrejon/PiKISS/README.md

 ### [ ChangeLog (dd/mm/yy)]

+### (01/07/23)

+· 👌 IMPROVE: Games > Duke Nukem 3D (Eduke32) for 64 bits
+.
 ### (17/06/23)

-· 👌 IMPROVE: Games > SMario 64 for 64 bits by Morsgame with tons of improvements.
+· 👌 IMPROVE: Games > SMario 64 Plus for 64 bits by Morsgame with tons of improvements.

 ### (03/06/23)